 The development of the WRMP24 utilises the most up to date information available to Yorkshire Water, although the plan is still based on estimates and incorporates known risks to provide an appropriate level of flexibility.
-Known risks, include the loss of the existing Severn Trent Water import and licence reductions to meet environmental destination objectives, can be linked to key dates that trigger an alternative pathway.
-To ensure Yorkshire Water are prepared for diverting to an alternative plan the draft WRMP therefore includes decision points in advance of the pathway diverging.
+Yorkshire Water created alternative pathways by stress testing the preferred plan against a variety of scenarios.
+Known risks to Yorkshire Water's WRM24 can be linked to key dates where an alternative pathway could be triggered - these risks include the loss of the STW import and licence reductions to meet environmental destination objectives.
+Further details on the options appraisal process and development of programmes can be found in the main WRMP24 documentation.